 “In my series of oil paintings, I explore the privacy of a young woman in her apartment,” Larremore said.
 “I like to play with the gray area of privacy.”

 The Branding Success Campaign includes vision, talent and passion in its definition of success.
+It does?
+How so?
 Larremore fulfills these qualities through her hard work and dedication at OSU.
 She has been recognized as an up and coming artist in Oklahoma.
 Larremore has recently won the Viewer’s Choice Award, Wilham House Award, and Honorable Mention at several local art galleries.

 The event will be held at the Conoco Phillips Alumni Center from 7 pm – 10 pm.
 For more information, contact Becky Endicott, Senior director of marketing and communications, at 405-385-5151 or info@OSUgiving.com.